Showing posts sorted by relevance for query July. Sort by date Show all posts

 Wild Germander (Teucrium canadense)

-Wild Germander is a native perennial wildflower in Wisconsin that grows up to three feet tall.
+Wild germander (Teucrium canadense) is a native perennial wildflower in Wisconsin that grows up to three feet tall.
 It features a four-sided, hairy stem that is rarely branched.
 It produces a terminal spike of 3/4 inch long, purplish-pink flowers.
 The flowers have a unique corolla configuration with no apparent upper lip.
 It has opposite leaves that can be up to five inches long and 2-1/2 inches wide.
 The upper leaf surface is dark green with recessed veins and the lower leaf surface is dull green with raised veins.
 Wild Germander thrives in fields, prairies, low woods, stream sides, roadsides, and other disturbed sites.
-(July)

 American Waterlilly (Nymphaea odorata)